Teaching English as a Second Language

 Teaching English as Second Language (ESL), also known as TESOL (teaching English to speakers of other languages), is an amazing ministry tool—a bridge into the community and a way to express God’s love by meeting the needs of those who want to learn English.
 Whether you are involved in an ESL ministry in your local community or abroad, the question is “How can you do this most effectively?”

 The Institute for Cross-Cultural Training (ICCT) offers several courses and workshops for teachers of ESL.
-Our one-day workshops (each an 8-hour certificate), highlight foundational methodology and specific skills for ESL teachers.
+Our one-day workshops (each an 8-hour or 10-hour certificate), highlight foundational methodology and specific skills for ESL teachers.
 We also have three ESL teaching courses, (each a 30-hour certificate), that are designed to meet the practical needs of English teachers and volunteers who have had little or no practical training.
 Although these courses can be taken in any order, we suggest beginning with our basics of ESL teaching course that we call "Reach Out with English."

 All trainings now held ONLINE only